RangerHawk/rangerhawk.github.io/docs/Gimpinator-Activation-Guide.md

 - Log in via Discord, GitHub, etc.
 - Click your username → Account → Copy your API key

-Create a file named `gimpinator_config.json` with this content:
+Create a file named gimpinator_config.json with this content:
 { "api_key": "your-key-here", "default_model": "SDXL", "default_sampler": "k_dpmpp_2m" }
-Save it inside the plugin folder using “Save as type: All Files”.
+Save it inside the gimpinator_ex folder using “Save as type: All Files”.

 ### 5. Install Python
 Go to https://www.python.org/downloads/
 Install Python 3.10 or higher
 Check “Add Python to PATH” during setup
-Open Command Prompt → type `where python`
+Open Command Prompt → type where python
 If it doesn’t appear:
 - Reinstall Python
 - Ensure PATH is set